-Co-heating was performed with an electric radiator, with the configuration shown in Figure 27.
+Co-heating was performed with an electric radiator, with the configuration shown in Figure 20.
 The power of the radiator is directly controlled by the indoor temperature measured by the temperature sensor located at the center of the room.

-Figure 27 : Electric radiator in the insulated unit (AI)
+Figure 20 : Electric radiator in the insulated unit (AI)

-The goal of the experiment is to perform side by side experiments with a time duration of 9 days.
-The units AI and AU were heated while units BI and BU were in floating temperature mode.
+The goal of the experiment is to perform side by side experiments with a time duration of 2x9 days.
+The experiment occurred in two periods.
+In the first period (9 days), the units AI and AU were heated while units BI and BU were in floating temperature mode.
+During the second period (9 days), the units BI and BU were heated while units AI and AU were in floating mode.
 The heating set point was 33°C.